ElektraInitiative/libelektra/doc/dev/kdb-operations.md

 - When calling `kdbSet (kdb, ks, parentKey)` the contents (key names, values and metadata) of `ks` _will not be modified_.
 - _All keys_ in `ks` that are below `parentKey` will be persisted in the KDB, when a `kdbSet (kdb, ks, parentKey)` call returns successfully.
+  Additionally, any key in `ks` that shares a backend with another key which is below `parentKey` will also be persisted.
 - Calling `kdbSet` results in an error, if `kdbGet` wasn't called on this `KDB` instance at least once.

 TODO: notifications? (just call at the end?)